groundwater/federation/README.md

 # Usage

-Federation is a peer-to-peer messaging network with no central server.
+Federation nodes can send and receive messages to each other.

     var router = require('federation').router;

     var node1  = router.createNode('node1');
     var node2  = router.createNode('node2');

-Federation nodes can send and receive messages to each other.

 ## Send a Message